MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 ---
 title: Certified Power BI visuals
-description: Requirements and process to submit a custom visual for certification.
-And a list of certified Power BI visuals.
+description: Requirements and process to submit a custom visual for certification, and a list of certified Power BI visuals.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ""